 ● You took your tab and tapped on your news app

-● The app understood your query and processed the same on its server(or a general search on the web)
+● All apps understood your query and processed the same on its server(or a general search on the web)

-● The query language installed on that server made a comparison with its existing information to find what you are looking for
+● Query language installed on that server made a comparison with its existing information to find what you are looking for

-● Query language pulled out the data and sent that to your tab
+● All Query languages pulled out the data and sent that to your tab

-● The data processor on your tab turned that chunk of data into a well organised newspaper
+● The data processor on your tab turned that chunk of data into a well-organized newspaper

-Prior to this whole process, the web crawler fished out that info from a sea of web pages, which is continuously gaining on its volume, on the web and indexed the same for your server to access it.
+Before this entire process, the web crawler fished out that info from a sea of web pages, which is continuously gaining on its volume, on the web and indexed the same for your server to access it.

-If the future is connectivity, which it is, active data exchange is the prime reason behind that and for an active data exchange, web crawlers play the sole central nervous system of that process.
-Without the relentless endeavour of them, the whole sphere of the internet of things will slump to nothing.
+If the future is connectivity, which it is, active data exchange is the prime reason behind that and for active data exchange, web crawlers play the sole central nervous system of that process.
+Without the relentless endeavor around them, the entire sphere of the internet of things will slump to nothing.
 It’s pretty sure that by the end of 2015 only active physical sensors, mothered by the internet of things, will populate 30% of total web traffic and the future looks even brighter.

-On any given day on the internet, more than 2 Million blog posts are published and god only knows how many Facebook posts and Twitter tweets are posted.
+On any given day on the internet, over 2 Million blog posts are published and god only knows how many Facebook posts and Twitter tweets are posted.
 This humongous amount of information is a key metric for businesses to tap into emerging markets that have never been explored before.

 The key things I (as a business owner) need are:

-● Access to information as to who might buy something I will sell
+● The access to information as to who might buy something I will sell

 ● Access to information as to who are my competitors

-● Access to information on how I am going to distribute my service
+● Every access to information on how I am going to distribute my service

-● Access to information on how my customers will pay for the service.
+● All the access to information on how my customers will pay for the service.

-The cloud of Information which I need is always expanding and becoming more unmanageable with time.
-This is because the information cloud is always expanding and becoming something else and before we can figure out key metrics from the cloud, it gets bigger and more complex.
-Consumer internet companies and Enterprises will eventually need a service provider that can simplify their data needs, through a continuous crawling mechanism which simplifies the data and presents it in a structured, more readable way.
+The cloud of information which I need is always expanding and becoming more unmanageable with time.
+This is because the information cloud is always expanding and becoming something else and before we can figure out key metrics from the cloud.
+It gets bigger and more complex.
+Consumer internet companies and Enterprises will eventually need a service provider that can simplify their data needs.
+Through continuous crawling mechanism which simplifies the data and presents it in a structured, more readable way.